Skew-Induced Insertion Loss Deviation (SILD) and FOM_SILD: Metrics for Quantifying P/N Skew Effects in High-Speed Channels: Conclusions

 \section{Conclusions}

 We demonstrated that P/N skew not only impacts the phase of differential-to-single-ended signal propagation but also affects its magnitude.
 We introduced new metrics: 1) SILD and 2) $\rm{FOM\_SILD}$ which are reciprocal.
-Through simulations of 224 Gbps PAM4 models, we showed that $\rm{FOM\_SILD}$ correlates with BER performance.
+Through simulations of 224 Gbps PAM4 models and measurements using SerDes IP, we demonstrated that $\rm{FOM\_SILD}$ correlates with BER performance.
 Additionally, we presented measured statistics for over 5000 cabled channels and observed that $\rm{FOM\_SILD}$ is reciprocal, with the majority of cables having $\rm{FOM\_SILD}$ below approximately 0.1 dB.
 One could define: 1) a maximum allowable target for SILD within the signal bandwidth and 2) a maximum value for $\rm{FOM\_SILD}$ as a specification to qualify channels.